-- Assessment and identification of housing and community development needs (two hearings a year); - 2.
+- 1. Assessment and identification of housing and community development needs (two hearings a year); - 2.
 The draft five-year Consolidated Plan or Annual Action Plans and any substantial amendments (one hearing); - 3.
 The City's performance in meeting annual plan objectives as provided in the Consolidated Annual Performance and Evaluation Report (one hearing); and - 4.
 Assessment of impediments to fair housing choice (one hearing as needed).

-Following the 30-day review and comment period on a proposed Consolidated Plan, Action Plan, Substantial Amendment, or fair housing assessment, the City Council shall hold at least one public hearing to consider any comments or views of citizens received in writing or orally at the public hearing and the Council will take action on the proposed Plan or Substantial Amendment.
+Following the 30-day review and comment period on a proposed Consolidated Plan, Action Plan, Substantial Amendment, or fair housing assessment - or a 5-day comment period for the 2020 Action Plan and Substantial Amendments to Plans to respond to COVID-19, the City Council shall hold at least one public hearing to consider any comments or views of citizens received in writing or orally at the public hearing and the Council will take action on the proposed Plan or Substantial Amendment.
 A summary of comments received either in writing, or orally through a public hearing and a summary of any comments or views not accepted, will be incorporated into the applicable Plan.

-All public hearings shall be held at times and locations convenient to potential and actual beneficiaries and with accommodation for persons with disabilities.
+All public hearings shall be held at times and locations convenient to potential and actual beneficiaries and with accommodation for persons with disabilities; except that when national, state or local health authorities recommend social distancing and limit public gatherings for public health reasons, inperson public hearings will be replaced with virtual hearings.
 Local officials will undertake all reasonable actions necessary to allow persons with limited English proficiency to participate in public hearings when notified in advance of such needs.

 A sign language interpreter will be provided whenever the City is notified in advance that one or more deaf persons will be in attendance, according to the instructions provided in the public hearing notice.
 The City shall provide a qualified reader whenever the City is notified in advance that one or more visually impaired persons will be in attendance.
-Additionally, the City shall provide reasonable accommodations whenever the City is notified in advance that one or more persons with mobility or developmental disabilities will be in attendance.
+Additionally, the City shall provide reasonable accommodations whenever the City is notified in advance that one or more bersons with mobility or developmental disabilities will be in attendance.